 Download size is displayed at the bottom of the screen along with available device space and a visual representation of storage capacity.
 Be aware that downloading high resolutions of large areas will result in very large downloads.

 When you are happy with the layers and resolutions that you have selected, select Download at the button of the screen.
 The Download Layers page will open again and the map tiles for the selected areas will download.
 The remaining number of tiles left and file size will be displayed above the map.

 You can navigate away from the Download Layers page if you'd like and the download will continue in the background as long as you have a good data connection.
 Tiles are built on demand by the server so downloads may take a little longer than they have in the past- make sure to give the app plenty of time to complete the download before you head out the door.

 The quadrants will turn blue for standard resolution and purple for high or max resolution once the download is complete.

 You can return to the Download Layers page at any time to check which layers you have downloaded in particular areas.

-To return to the map viewer, press Map in the upper left hand corner of the screen.
+To return to the map viewer, press the back arrow in the upper left hand corner of the screen.
 You can now view synced maps without a data connection in areas where you have downloaded base layers!

-To view where you have coverage for particular base layers, please follow the instructions described in Step 2 View Base Layer Coverage for an Area above.
+To view where you have coverage for particular layers, please follow the instructions described in Step 2 View Offline Layer Coverage for an Area above.
 Tap on the quadrants you wish to delete layers from.
 The selected quadrants will be outlined in yellow.

 Then select Delete from the upper lefthand corner.

-Select Delete at the bottom of the screen.
-The Download Layers page will open again with the quadrants will no longer be shaded blue or purple for the deleted base layers.
+Select Delete at the bottom of the dialog to delete all downloaded files in the selected quadrants.
+The Download Layers page will open again with the deleted quadrants no longer shaded blue or purple.